bolt-sys/bolt/README.md

 # Bolt

-An operating completely written from scratch in C, C++, Assembly and various other languages. depending on the needs of the project.
+An operating system completely written from scratch in C, C++, Assembly and various other languages. depending on the needs of the project.

 **NOTE: This project is still in early development and is not ready for use.**